H3xept/Focus/README.md

 This project is mostly an exercise, the code may be messy and bugs may come up.

 # Usage
-Actually you can only add and remove new urls to the configuration file.
-Fast toggle is being implemented.

 ##Toggle
 `./focus -t`